 | Optimization | Reinforcement | Error Feedback | Trial & Error | Theorize & Falsify |

-Despite the seeming differences among these different stages of intelligence, the evolution of intelligence shares a common characteristic: they all use certain forms of feedback7 to create and correct information learned, and the feedback and correction are becoming increasingly frequent and efficient through evolution—from open-loop reinforcement to closed-loop self-supervision, from collective trial and error to proactive hypothesizing and falsification.
+Despite the seeming differences among these different stages of intelligence, the evolution of intelligence shares a common characteristic: they all use certain forms of feedback6 to create and correct information learned, and the feedback and correction are becoming increasingly frequent and efficient through evolution—from open-loop reinforcement to closed-loop self-supervision, from collective trial and error to proactive hypothesizing and falsification.

 Machines can learn empirical knowledge and conduct inductive inference.

-In fact, as of today, we know little about how to rigorously verify or certify whether a system is truly capable of such high-level intelligence, even though the Turing Test, also known as the Imitation Game,8 was proposed in 1950 [Tur50], as an initial attempt to address the fundamental question:
+In fact, as of today, we know little about how to rigorously verify or certify whether a system is truly capable of such high-level intelligence, even though the Turing Test, also known as the Imitation Game, was proposed in 1950 [Tur50], as an initial attempt to address the fundamental question:

 Can machines think?

 just to name a few?
 Or has it simply memorized a massive number of examples of such notions?
-Note that state-of-the-art large language models still struggle with simple mathematical questions like: “Is 3.11 larger or smaller than 3.9?”9
+Note that state-of-the-art large language models still struggle with simple mathematical questions like: “Is 3.11 larger or smaller than 3.9?”8

 Is there any difference between memorizing and understanding?

 Probably much more importantly, how do we verify whether a self-claimed intelligent system is capable of creating abstract concepts or improving its own knowledge proactively via deductive means?
 For example, can it create new mathematical concepts and discover new physical laws or causal relationships?
-The connection between understanding and creating can be rather fundamental, as the physicist Richard Feynman famously put it:
+The connection between understanding and creating can be rather profound, as the physicist Richard Feynman had famously put it:

 “What I cannot create, I do not understand.”